tursodatabase/libsql/doc/sh_tweak_changes.md

 Undocumented dot commands are: .check, .selftest-*, .seeargs, .testcase, and .testctrl .

+## .seeargs command

-## .seeargs command added to show its arguments bounded by '|', for those who are unsure of the shell's quoting and expansion rules.
+An "undocumented" dot command to show arguments bounded by '|', for those who are unsure of the shell's quoting and expansion rules.

-## For .open command, --hexdb option without a FILE given can read in a hex DB from the current input stream, including from string sources.
+## For .open command

+The --hexdb option without a FILE given can read in a hex DB from the current input stream, including from string sources.

-## (internal) Compile option, BOOLNAMES_ARE_BOOLEAN, adds "false" and "true" to the recognized binary switch values.
+## (internal) Compile option, BOOLNAMES_ARE_BOOLEAN

+This adds "false" and "true" to the recognized binary switch values.

-## (internal) Utility function, db_text(), added.
-It resembles db_int().
+## (internal) Utility function, db_text()

+This is added for reasons similar those for db_int().

-## (internal) Preparation made for variable expansion within double-quoted command arguments.
-(This is not a visible or completed feature, so now "internal".)
+## (internal) Preparation for variable expansion

+This is for later addition of expansion within double-quoted command arguments.

-## Dot-command parsing is optionally extended to permit arguments to span more than one line, or more arguments to be added in subsequent lines.
+## Dot-command parsing extension

+This optional extension permits arguments to span more than one line, or more arguments to be added in subsequent lines.
 This is not the default behavior because it breaks backward compatibility (for ill-formed input with mis-balanced quotes.)
 It is enabled with either an invocation command-line option or the dot-commad, ".shxopts +parsing".
 With extended parsing, unclosed arguments may contain literal newlines, and lines may be be spliced if backslash is the final character (other than newline) at the end of an input line.

+## (internal) Rewrite of process_input()
-## (internal) Input line processing (process_input()) rewritten to support collection and dispatch of multi-line input in a more regular manner.

-## (internal) process_input() is over-commented to aid initial write and review if desired.
+It was rewritten to support collection and dispatch of multi-line input in a more regular manner.
+It is now over-commented to aid initial write and review if desired.
 Its comment volume is slated for post-merge reduction.

-## (semi-internal) An undocumented command-line option, -quiet, added to suppress start-up banner (which contains a version string) and prompts when input is "interactive".
+## (semi-internal) An undocumented command-line option, -quiet

+This was added to suppress the start-up banner (which contains a version string) and prompts when input is "interactive".

 ## (internal) Tests added for above new/changed features.